QuickX.java

 * Compilation: javac QuickX.java

-* Execution: java QuickX N
+* Execution: java QuickX < input.txt

 *

-* Uses the Bentley-McIlroy 3-way partitioning scheme,
+* Uses the Hoare's 2-way partitioning scheme, chooses the partitioning

-* and cuts off to insertion sort.
+* element using median-of-3, and cuts off to insertion sort.

 *